Allergens and respiratory problems

 - If one can see pollen floating in the air, it is pretty significant, likely around 60 microns or more.

-According to the World Allergy Organization, allergies (or allergic rhinitis) currently affect between 10% and 30% of all adults (67 million) worldwide and up to 40% of children (14 million).
+According to the World Allergy Organisation, allergies (or allergic rhinitis) currently affect between 10% and 30% of all adults (67 million) worldwide and up to 40% of children (14 million).

-Allergic asthma is a breathing condition where the airways you breathe through tighten when you inhale an allergen.
-Common allergens include pollen, dander and mold spores.
+- Allergic asthma is a breathing condition in which the airways tighten when you inhale an allergen.
+Common allergens include pollen, dander and mould spores.
 This type of asthma is very common in both children and adults.

-Hay fever is a common allergy that causes sneezing, coughing, and itchy eyes.
-It can be triggered by seasonal allergens like pollen and grass or year-round triggers like dust mites and animal fur.
+- Hay fever is a common allergy that causes sneezing, coughing and itchy eyes.
+Seasonal allergens like pollen and grass, or year-round triggers like dust mites and animal fur, can trigger an allergic reaction.

 Airborne allergens extend to an all-year challenge